 As you can see the possibilities are endless.
 All you have to do is choose what you like best!

 Working hours can vary depending on your role.
-Many broadcast journalists work odd hours or in shifts to ensure that no breaking news stories are missed.
-Early radio and television news broadcasts are common as are ones late at night.
-You may also need to travel to different places to report or stories occurring there.
+Many broadcast journalists work odd hours or shifts to ensure no breaking news stories are missed.
+Early radio and television news broadcasts are standard as are ones late at night.
+You may also need to travel to different places to report stories occurring there.

 How Can I Make a Long-Term Career in Broadcast Journalism and Mass Communication?

 The scope for a rewarding career in mass communication is massive.
-However, getting a solid foundation in the principles of broadcast journalism and mass communication is essential.
-A good broadcast journalism course after your 12th grade will not only give you this but also make sure that you develop the different skill sets required to be successful.
+However, a solid foundation in broadcast journalism and mass communication principles is essential.
+A good broadcast journalism course after your 12th grade will give you this and ensure that you develop the different skill sets required to succeed.

-For instance, you will learn not only how to communicate well but also how to produce, edit and use different technologies to get your stories across to the audience effectively.
+For instance, you will learn not only how to communicate well but also how to produce, edit, and use different technologies to effectively communicate your stories to the audience.

 Networking within the industry is also a key factor.
 This is why we, at Seamedu, ensure our students have ample opportunity to do this while still studying through guest lectures, visits to different media houses and placements.
 The scope for broadcast journalism careers in India is huge – all you need is the right training.